AdrianNv/Hello/README.md

 npx stylelint "**/*.{css,scss}"
 ```

-to show if there's any validation or linter errors.
+to show if there's any validation or linter errors that should be addressed.